carbon-design-system/carbon-platform/docs/services-web-app.md

 `npm run dev` , `npm run start:proxy`

-App will run on http://localhost:8080, you can still access the unproxied application at http://localhost:3000
+The proxied version of the app will run on http://localhost:8080.
+You can still access the unproxied application at http://localhost:3000

 ## Protecting a Route